 On the other hand, raman is the quintessential Japanese comfort food that is enjoyed throughout Japan.
 It is said that Japanese Ramen has its origin in “Nankin Soba (南京そば)”, the noodle dish eaten in the chinatowns that were founded in Yokohama, Kobe, Nagasaki, Hakodate and so on, in the early Meiji period (Meiji : 1868 to 1912).
 As I wrote above, ramen comes in many flavors and the typical ones include Shoyu (醤油 : soy sauce), Shio (塩 : salt), and Miso (味噌 : soybean paste).

-The making method of these flavors of ramen are basically the same, but different from tanmen noodles.
-The soup broth for ramen is made, separately from the ingredients (toppings), by seasoning the soup stock taken from pork bone, chicken bone, dried seafood, and vegetables, with “Kaeshi (かえし)” sauce, such as “Shoyu-dare (醤油ダレ)”, “Miso-dare (味噌ダレ), and “Shio-dare (塩ダレ)”.
+The making methods of these flavors of ramen are basically the same, but different from tanmen noodles.
+The soup broth for ramen is made, separately from the ingredients (toppings), by seasoning the soup stock taken from pork bone, chicken bone, dried seafood, and vegetables, with “Kaeshi (かえし)” sauce, such as “Shoyu-dare (醤油ダレ)”, “Miso-dare (味噌ダレ) or “Shio-dare (塩ダレ)”.
 After that, the ramen broth is set in a bowl first, then boiled noodles and toppings are added.

 Speaking of the ingredient, the ingredient of Tanmen basically consists of stir-fried pork and vegetables as mentioned above, while a wide variety of foods, including seaweed, roast pork, grilled seafood, and even fruits and ice cream, are used as toppings for ramen noodles.

 Where to Eat Tanmen noodles

 |Nissin Mouko Tanmen Nakamoto instant cup noodles|